emlys/demo/args-spec-wiki-entry.md

          ```
          "columns": {
             "lucode": {
-               "type": "code",
+               "type": "integer",
-               "about": "
+               "about": "LULC code"
             },
             "name": {
                "type": "freestyle_string",
-               "about": "description of the LULC code"
+               "about": "description of the LULC class"
             }
          }
          ```
-      * "rows" (dict, optional):
+      * `"rows"` (`dict`, optional):
-        Example: Here is a simple table that's expected to have the rows "radius" and "height".
+        Example: Here is a simple table that has the rows "radius" and "height".
          |            |    |
          | ---------- | -- |
          | **radius** | 20 |